hplgit/pysketcher/README.do.txt

 FIGURE: [doc/src/tut/fig-tut/wheel_on_inclined_plane, width=600 frac=0.6]

 Such figures can easily be *interactively* made using a lot of drawing programs.
-A Pysketcher figure, however, is defined in terms of computer code.
-This gives a great advantage: geometric features can be parameterized in term of variables.
-Geometric variations are then trivially generated, and complicated figures can be built as a hierarchy of simpler elements.
+A Pysketcher figure, however, is defined trough computer code.
+This gives a great advantage: geometric features can be parameterized in terms of variables.
+Geometric variations are then trivially generated.
+Also, complicated figures can be built as a hierarchy of simpler elements.
 The figure can easily be made to move according to, e.g., a solution of a differential equation.